angelina-tsuboi/art_portfolio/content/about/_index.md

 * Digital Art
 * 3D modeling with Blender

 Please feel free to contact me if you want to give me feedback, general advice, or if you have any questions.
-As always keep learning 🚀 and growing 🌱.
+As always keep on learning 🚀 and growing 🌱.